 So Miyoko + Italy is clearly a win-win in my book.
 Even though I just toured Puglia and Matera on my own and have already seen most of the places covered on the tour, I would still jump at the chance to go on this tour myself.

 Why?
 Because no matter how many times I visit Italy, I always find more to discover about its history, culture, language and delicious food.
 And what could be better than making those discoveries in the company of fellow vegans who share both my values of peace and compassion AND my love for travel and foreign cultures?

 Plus, you know, the chance to rub shoulders with a recognized vegan cheese master.

 Update: This post was written a while ago.
 Since then, so many new vegan tours have popped up!
 From multi-country tours to river cruises, to short walking tours, you're sure to find the tour that's right for you.
-I'm even leading a couple of tours myself in 2019!
+I'm even leading a couple of tours myself!
 Click the button below to see the full list of vegan tours.